nikitalogos/birthday_reminder/README.md

       2. `show year` - sorted by year of birth (dates without known year will show up in the end)
 4. To show birthdays from Google Calendar, run `birthday-reminder gshow next`.
    1. To run this command, you first need to authorize in Google Calendar.
 (See the previous section for details)
+   2. If you haven't run `upload` yet, there will be no birthdays in Google Calendar, so you'll see an empty list.
 5. To show diff between file and Google Calendar, run `birthday-reminder diff`
 6. To upload birthdays from file to Google Calendar, run `birthday-reminder upload`
    1. This command first will show `diff` between file and Google Calendar, explain what changes it's going to make and ask for confirmation